Polymer/old-docs-site/app/3.0/docs/devguide/data-system.md

 that hold complex state information.

-Note that the `MutableData` mixin does not affect the element's shadow DOM children. **Any element that doesn't use the `Polymer.MutableData` mixin uses the default dirty-checking policy.**
+Note that the `MutableData` mixin does not affect the element's shadow DOM children. **Any element that doesn't use the `MutableData` mixin uses the default dirty-checking policy.**

 If you're using the `dom-repeat` element, you can enable mutable data mode by setting its `mutableData` property: